mckjs/EOH-Coastal-assessement/assessment_task_2/README.md

 Cucumber HTML report test/report/cucumber_report.html generated successfully.
 ```

-## Issues
+## Test Scenario Issues:
 During this test execution you will notice that there is a bug when adding an user, and the value when selecting a
-Customer does not get stored at all
+Customer does not get stored at all.

+I have update the test to refresh first, before searching for the user and verifying the user is update successfully